Can you really make money donating plasma?

 Make sure to bring your social security card, photo ID card, and proof of address.
 If you don’t have a social security card, a border crossing identification may be accepted.

 I’d also recommend bringing a jacket or blanket.

 When you arrive at the plasma donation center, you’ll be greeted by the receptionist.
 They’ll give you the relevant paperwork to fill out, which includes your personal information and complete medical history.

 The details on your paperwork will be checked using the identification you provided.

 Before You Donate Plasma

-Prior to making a donation, you’ll receive an examination by the medical staff present at the donation center.
+Before making a donation, you’ll receive an examination by the medical staff at the donation center.
 They’ll determine if you’re fit enough to make a donation.